Early dementia risk factors: Best Strategies to Reduce Dementia Risks

 Always be sure to seek advice from healthcare professionals for personalised guidance.
 Remember, taking the right steps towards a healthy lifestyle is a journey, not a destination.
 Keep going, you've got this!

-For individuals over 50, there are several steps you can take to help reduce the risk of dementia:
+For individuals over 50, there are several steps you can take to help avoid the risk of dementia:

 Stay physically active: